CouncilofLorien/counciloflorien.github.io/docs/cards/B/blind-to-the-west.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Targets and cancels one hero short-event played by a Fallen-wizard earlier in the same chain of effects.
 This card can be played at any time and does not count against the hazard limit.
-Remove this card from the game. <br>_“‘Then darkness took me...and I wandered far on roads that I will not tell.’”_ ***---&NoBreak;LotRIII***
+Remove this card from the game. <br>_“‘Then darkness took me...and I wandered far on roads that I will not tell.’”_ ***---&#65279;LotRIII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>